Azure-Samples/raft-distillation-recipe/README.md

 azd up
 ```

+When asked about the region, enter `westus3`, it is currently the only region supported for Model As A Service Serverless deployment.

 The post provisioning [tests.sh](./infra/azd/hooks/tests.sh) script will run infra integration tests to make sure everything is deployed successfully.

 Another post provisioning script, [export_env.sh](./infra/azd/hooks/export_env.sh) will export the environment variables for the provisioned infrastructure to the generated [./.env.state](./.env.state) file.